Gustav Dannreuther

-Gustav Dannreuther (July 21, 1853—December 19, 1923) was an American violinist, instructor, chamber musician, and conductor.
+Gustav Dannreuther (July 21, 1853 – December 19, 1923) was an American violinist, instructor, chamber musician, and conductor.
 Dannreuther may best be remembered by connoisseurs of chamber music, particularly those of Boston and New York City, for his numerous string quartet concerts (three per season in New York City, accompanied by distinguished artists) and an associated appreciation of string quartet music.
-He introduced new harmonic factors of color and atmosphere in string quartet literature, which set the standard for Franz Kneisel.

 Biography

 Early life

-Dannreuther was born on July 21, 1853 to Abraham and Sophie (née Fischbacker) Dannreuther.
-He had an older brother, pianist Edward Dannreuther (1844—1905), and an older sister, Julia (c.
-1850—1991).
+Dannreuther was born on July 21, 1853, to Abraham and Sophie (née Fischbacker) Dannreuther.
+He had an older brother, pianist Edward Dannreuther (1844–1905), and an older sister, Julia (c.
+1850–1991).
 Abraham, who was descended from Bavarians from Bayreuth, Germany, built cabinets and pianos.
 In 1846, Abraham, Sophie, and Edward moved from Strasbourg to Cincinnati into a German community.
 By 1861, Abraham's business went under and he died not long after, leaving his wife and three children in poverty.

 Music career

-Between 1871 and 1873, Dannreuther studied music under Heinrich de Ahna and Joseph Joachim and theory under Heitel at the Berlin University of the Arts in Germany.
+Between 1871 and 1873, Dannreuther studied violin under Heinrich de Ahna and Joseph Joachim and theory under Heitel at the Berlin University of the Arts in Germany.
 After leaving school, he spent a few months in Paris before moving to London, where his brother Edward lived.
 He stayed there for 4 years before returning to the United States and settling in Boston.
 He was among the violinists in the debut concert of the Boston Symphony Orchestra at the Symphony Hall in 1881.
-Not long after, he moved to Buffalo, New York and became the conductor of the Buffalo Philharmonic Society.
+Not long after, he moved to Buffalo, New York, and became the conductor of the Buffalo Philharmonic Society.
 While there, he met pianist Ellen "Nellie" Morton Taylor, a Buffalo native, at concerts in which they both performed.
-They married on July 13, 1882 at St. Peter's Episcopal Church in Niagara Falls, New York.
+They married on July 13, 1882, at St. Peter's Episcopal Church in Niagara Falls, New York.

 In 1883, Dannreuther formed the Beethoven Club with Carl Meisel (violin), Wulf Fries (cello), and C.N.
 Allen (viola).
-The following year, he and Nellie partially moved to New York City and he formed the Beethoven String Quartet, inspired by Boston's Beethoven Quintette Club.
+The following year, he and Nellie moved to New York City part time and he formed the Beethoven String Quartet, inspired by Boston's Mendelssohn Quintette Club.
 The initial makeup was Dannreuther (violin), Ernst Thiele (2nd violin), Otto K. Schill (viola), and Adolf Hartdegen (cello).
-By 1886, the Dannreuthers lived fully in New York and in the subsequent years, the group was renamed the Dannreuthers Quartet.
+By 1886, the Dannreuthers lived fully in New York and in the subsequent years, the group was renamed the Dannreuther Quartet.
 In its first 20 years, the members changed only three times: in 1892, Emil Schenck replaced Hartdegen (cello); in 1895, Joseph Kovarik replaced Thiele (2nd violin); and in 1902, F. Lorenz Smith replaced Kovarik (2nd violin) when Kovarik replaced Schill (viola).
 At its 20th anniversary, the Quartet was said to be the "oldest and the only 'permanent' quartet, not only in New York City, but in this country."
 In its 21st year, Henry Hess replaced Smith (2nd violin).
 Between 1895 and 1910 alone, they performed 14 times at Carnegie Hall and officially disbanded in 1917.